Character Search

 The Enchantress is trapped inside a mystical globe...

 ...which Dr. Strange keeps.
-The Enchantress' next appearance is Secret Wars, so i guess she has the Beyonder to thank for getting out.
+The Enchantress' next appearance is in Secret Wars, so i guess she has the Beyonder to thank for getting out.

 Having finally retrieved her own body...